 Hadith: The Talbiyah, a Muslim’s answer to Allah’s call

-In a Hadith in Sahih Bukhari, it is narrated that the Prophet (PBUH) asked his companions to assume Ihram for Umrah instead of Hajj when they reached Makkah on the 4th of Dhul Hijjah – with the exception of those who had sacrificial animals with them.
+In a Hadith from Sahih Bukhari, the Prophet (PBUH) instructed his companions to assume Ihram for Umrah instead of Hajj when they arrived in Makkah on the 4th of Dhul Hijjah.
+This exception applied only to those with sacrificial animals.

 Hadith: Abstinence during the performance of Hajj and Umrah